If you think you may have hearing loss, the best place to start is with a hearing test.

 Gaining more knowledge about hearing loss is extremely important, but it can also be a daunting task.
 Figuring out where to start and what solution to choose can be confusing.
 But rest assured, here at Hearing Group, we understand all too well what you are experiencing and will help you through it with our expert help and quality products.

 Degree of Hearing Loss

-No two hearing losses are the same.
-As you receive your hearing test your hearing professional will help you understand the degree and type of your hearing loss.
+No two hearing impairments are the same.
+As you receive your hearing test results, your hearing professional will help you understand the degree and type of hearing loss.
 Below are threshold ranges depending on the degree of loss.
-Most hearing losses are Presbycusis by nature and often falling off first in the high frequencies as illustrated.
+Most problems are presbycusis by nature and often fall off first in the high frequencies as illustrated below:

 - Normal hearing ranges from -10dB to 20 dB.

-- Moderate Hearing ranges from 41 dB to 70 dB.
+- Moderate loss ranges from 41 dB to 70 dB.

-- Severe Hearing ranges from 71 dB to 90 dB.
+- Severe loss ranges from 71 dB to 90 dB.

 Check out our video on A Hearing Test Is Easy.